-Functional genomics in yeast.
-Gene regulatory networks, complex trait genetics, synthetic biology studies of cis-regulation.
+Functional genomics in yeast; gene regulatory networks, complex trait genetics, and synthetic biology studies of cis-regulation.

 Joseph Dougherty, PhD

 Our laboratory utilizes a variety of techniques spanning from human molecular genetics and informatics to mouse behavioral neuroscience and neuroanatomy.
-We develop and employ mouse models of psychiatric disorder, particularly those that mimic genetic variations we've identified from human patient populations, with the goal of trying to understand the cellular and molecular underpinnings of these disorders.
+We develop and employ mouse models of psychiatric disorders, particularly those that mimic genetic variations that we have identified in human patient populations, with the goal of trying to understand the cellular and molecular underpinnings of these disorders.

 Susan K. Dutcher, PhD

-Studies on the role of centrioles and basal bodies in ciliary signaling, assembly, and motility using molecular genetics, computational, and biochemical approaches.
+Studies of the role of centrioles and basal bodies in ciliary signaling, assembly, and motility using molecular genetics and computational and biochemical approaches.

 Heather Lawson, PhD

-Translating genetic and epigenetic molecular and analytical observations to physiological endpoints.
-We apply several complementary and integrated approaches including bench science, cultured cells, mouse phenotyping and husbandry, and computational and systems biology.
+Our lab focuses on translating genetic and epigenetic molecular and analytical observations to physiological endpoints.
+We apply several complementary and integrated approaches, including bench science, cultured cells, mouse phenotyping and husbandry, and computational and systems biology.

 Jeffrey Milbrandt, MD, PhD